Fokker XA-7

-The Fokker XA-7 was a prototype attack aircraft ordered in December 1929, and first flown in January 1931 by Fokker and then General Aviation Corporation after it bought Fokker-America in 1930, and entered in a competition held by the United States Army.
+The Fokker XA-7 was a United States prototype attack aircraft ordered in December 1929, and first flown in January 1931 by Fokker and then General Aviation Corporation after it bought Fokker-America in 1930, and entered in a competition held by the United States Army.
 However, the Curtiss A-8 won the competition, and A-7 development was not continued.

 Design and development

 The XA-7 was a two-seat low-wing all-metal monoplane design.
 It featured a thick cantilever wing, tunnel radiator and two closely spaced open cockpits.

 Despite some innovative features, the XA-7 did not proceed past flight test status.
 After testing, the sole prototype was scrapped.